JoeMuldowney/JoeMuldowney/README.md

 I'm eager to collaborate on both open source and professional projects that align with my interests.
 Whether it's contributing to the community or working on cutting-edge applications, I'm excited about the possibilities that collaborative software development offers.

 📫 Contact:
 The best way to reach me is through my LinkedIn.
-Feel free to connect if you share similar interests, have project ideas, or just want to discuss the exciting world of software development!
+Feel free to connect if you share similar interests, have project ideas, or just want to discuss the exciting world of technology!

-Looking forward to connecting with fellow developers and enthusiasts!
+Looking forward to connecting with fellow enthusiasts!